joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 Open JMeter and then open the script `tester.jmx` present in the root folder of the project and follow the instructions given in the following screenshot (Click on the image and then on RAW button to see the picture in full size.
-Usefull to read the text):
+Useful to read the text):

 ![JMeter](assets/img/jmeter.png)